 By Jeff Harbach, Kauffman Fellows

-Photo of diversity concept courtesy of benjaminec/iStock/Getty Images
+Photo of developers working at computer screen courtesy of gilaxia/iStock/Getty Images